-GENERAL ASSEMBLY OF NORTH CAROLINA
+GENERAL ASSEMBLY OF NORTH CAROLINA SESSION 2001

-SESSION 1995

-H 1 HOUSE BILL 838 Short Title: Lottery for School Buildings.
-(Public) Sponsors: Representatives Fitch; Adams, Cunningham, H. Hunter, McAllister, Redwine, Womble, and Wright.
-Referred to: Finance.
-April 12, 1995 A BILL TO BE ENTITLED AN ACT TO ESTABLISH A STATE LOTTERY TO PROVIDE FUNDS FOR SCHOOL-RELATED CAPITAL IMPROVEMENTS.
-The General Assembly of North Carolina enacts: Section 1.
-The General Statutes are amended by adding a new Chapter to read: "CHAPTER 143C.
-"NORTH CAROLINA STATE LOTTERY.
-"ARTICLE 1.
-"GENERAL PROVISIONS AND DEFINITIONS. "§ 143C-101.
+H HOUSE BILL 1

+Short Title: Lottery for Education/Infrastructure.
+(Public) Sponsors: Representatives Owens; and Tolson.
+Referred to: Rules, Calendar, and Operations of the House.

+January 25, 2001

+1 A BILL TO BE ENTITLED

+2 AN ACT TO ESTABLISH A STATE LOTTERY TO PROVIDE FUNDS FOR

+3 EDUCATION AND INFRASTRUCTURE IMPROVEMENTS.

+4 The General Assembly of North Carolina enacts:

+5 SECTION 1.
+The General Statutes are amended by adding a new Chapter to

+6 read:

+7 "Chapter 143D.

+8 "North Carolina State Lottery.

+9 "Article 1.

+10 "General Provisions and Definitions.

+11 "§ 143D-101.
 Citation.

-This Chapter shall be known and may be cited as the North Carolina State Lottery Act. "§ 143C-102.
+12 This Chapter shall be known and may be cited as the North Carolina State Lottery

+13 Act.

+14 "§ 143D-102.
 Purpose and intent.

+15 The General Assembly declares that the purpose and intent of this Chapter is to

+16 provide additional monies to benefit the public purposes described in this Chapter

 The General Assembly declares that the purpose and intent of this Chapter is to provide additional monies to benefit the public purposes described in this Chapter through the implementation of a State-operated lottery without the imposition of additional or increased taxes.
-The lottery shall be initiated at the earliest practical time and it shall be operated to maximize new revenue to the State.
-That new revenue shall be raised in a manner consistent with the dignity of the State and the general welfare of the people, and in a manner consistent with effective business practices.
+The lottery shall be initiated at the earliest practical time, and it shall be operated to maximize new revenue to the State.
+That new revenue shall be raised in a manner consistent with the dignity of the State and the general welfare of the people and in a manner consistent with effective business practices.

-"§ 143C-103.
+"§ 143D-103.
 Laws not affected.